zhuli-cheng/msc-non-kin-macaque-friends/README.txt

-This directory contains all input data (?) and R scripts that are needed to reproduce the results and figures in this publication:
+This directory contains input data and R scripts that are needed to reproduce the results and figures in this publication:

 It also contains an output folder produced from running the scripts on the input data.